ayakashi-io/ayakashi-io.github.io/docs/guide/running-a-simple-scraper.md

 ---
 layout: default
-title: Running a simple scrapper
+title: Running a simple scraper
 parent: Guide
 nav_order: 1
 ---

-# Running a simple scrapper
+# Running a simple scraper

 This is the very first section where we can start getting our feet wet by looking at and running some code.
 If you would like to play along, head over to [installation](/docs/installation) first to get ayakashi in your system.

-We will make a pretty simple scrapper that loads a github repo, clicks a button and extracts some data like the clone url and the star count.
+We will make a pretty simple scraper that loads a github repo, clicks a button and extracts some data like the clone url and the star count.

-## The scrapper file
+## The scraper file

 We will place all of our code in a single file to keep things simple.
 Here is the complete code: